Laser Post-Operative Instructions and Diet

 If medication has been prescribed, please take exactly as directed.

-Please call the office so that we may render further treatment if any of the following occurs:
+Please use the phone numbers on our Contact page to call the office so that we may render further treatment if any of the following occurs:

 - Prolonged or severe pain.